Petr Čech: Rennes

 In July 2002, Čech moved to French club Rennes, signing a four-year contract for a transfer fee reported as CZK150 million (€5.5 million).

-During his first season in France, he was awarded man of the match against Paris Saint-Germain by L'Équipe.
-In May 2003, Rennes was at the bottom of the league table, yet escaped relegation with a win over Montpellier in the final matchday.
+During his first season in France, he was awarded man of the match in a 0–0 draw against Paris Saint-Germain by L'Équipe.
+In May 2003, Rennes were 17th in the league with a single match to play; they avoided relegation with a win against Montpellier in their final match.

 Chelsea

 Chelsea made a transfer bid for Čech in January 2004 which was rejected.
-However in February Rennes agreed to Čech's move to Chelsea for £7 million. Čech signed a five-year contract, to commence in July 2004, becoming the most expensive goalkeeper in Chelsea's history at that time. Čech's was one of many British club transfers that came under the spotlight in the 2006 football corruption investigation for being potentially in breach of transfer regulations.
+However, in February Rennes agreed to Čech's move to Chelsea for £7 million. Čech signed a five-year contract, to commence in July 2004, becoming the most expensive goalkeeper in Chelsea's history at that time. Čech's was one of many British club transfers that came under the spotlight in the 2006 football corruption investigation for being potentially in breach of transfer regulations.
 The Stevens inquiry report, published in June 2007, found no evidence of illegal payments.